DropThePress/Dedicated-Bitcoin-Price-Display/README.md

-# Bitcoin Price Display Clock
+# Dedicated Bitcoin Price Display

 Turn any old mobile phone or tablet into a dedicated Bitcoin price display!
 Connect to the fastest price APIs (with automatic failover between various sources) to show the current BTC price as large as possible on your screen.